Data Protection

 European Parliament Amendments 103–107 To Digital Omnibus On AI

-Proposed European Parliament amendments to the Digital Omnibus on AI seek to accelerate high-risk compliance timelines and remove simplified real-world testing for AI-embedded products.
-If adopted, these changes would force a hard 2027 application date for high-risk obligations and require all legacy AI systems to meet full regulatory standards by 2030.
+Proposed EU Parliament amendments to the Digital Omnibus on AI aim to accelerate high-risk compliance timelines and remove simplified testing pathways for embedded systems.
+These changes would force a hard 2027 application date and require all legacy AI systems to meet full regulatory standards by the end of 2030.

 Minnesota Legislature Proposes Age-Appropriate Design Code Act (HF 4511)

-Minnesota introduced the Age-Appropriate Design Code Act (HF 4511) in March 2026, proposing strict data privacy and safety-by-design standards for online products accessed by minors.
-Impacted firms must prepare for mandatory data protection assessments and default high-privacy settings by August 2027 or face substantial per-child civil penalties.
+Minnesota introduced legislation in early 2026 to mandate safety-by-design and strict data privacy standards for online products likely to be accessed by minors.
+Impacted firms must prioritize child well-being over commercial interests and prepare for mandatory impact assessments to mitigate substantial per-child civil penalties.

 New York Assembly Proposes Consumer Camera Privacy Act for Networked Camera Devices (Bill A10687)